Tips for flying with kids: how to keep them entertained offline

 Ting Staff • May 29, 2019if( has_post_thumbnail( $post_id ) ): ?>

 Let’s be fair here: most children are very well-behaved during air travel.
-Still, it doesn’t hurt to have a few tech tricks up your sleeve the next time you’re undertaking airplane travel with kids.
+Still, it doesn’t hurt to have a few tech tricks up your sleeve the next time you’re flying with kids.

 For your sake (and for your fellow passengers’ sanity), we’ve built this quick guide to keep the peace when you’re bringing small kids on a flight.

 Tech tips for flying with kids

 If you’ve got really little kids, take some of these tips and create your very own “flying with a toddler” checklist:

 - Chargers and power banks: You don’t want to be caught without enough battery—forgetting your charger will dash your careful planning and turn your smartphones and tablets into bricks.
 Companies such as Anker, Xiaomi, and RAVPower manufacture portable power banks that can give you a little extra juice while you’re on the go.

 - Mobile apps and games: Make sure that you pick apps that can be used on airplane mode.
 The PBS KIDS Games app, for example, offers a variety of kid-friendly games that can be downloaded and played offline.

 - Headphones and splitters: Airline headphones (if they even give them to you) are fairly poor quality, so make sure to bring your own headphones for kids.
 Splitters can help multiple children share the same device.